 These can weigh up to 50 pounds apiece.
 Therefore, you can imagine why these are so desirable.

-In eastern countries, brook trouts are very popular.
-You can find them in European countries like Iceland, Finland, and Norway, or Asian countries like Japan, South Korea, and China.
+Brook trout is prevalent in eastern countries.
+They can be found in European countries like Iceland, Finland, and Norway or in Asian countries like Japan, South Korea, and China.

 Types of Saltwater Trout

-Saltwater trouts are mostly smaller than freshwater trouts.
+Saltwater trout are mostly smaller than freshwater trout.
 However, they’re still pretty valuable in the fishing industry.

-Similar to freshwater trouts, saltwater trouts have high populations in areas with more food.
-They mostly subsist on diets of crustaceans.
-Therefore, if there are many types of shrimp, crab, lobster around, you’ll likely find many trout species too.
+Like freshwater trouts, saltwater trouts have high populations in areas with more food.
+They primarily exist in the diets of crustaceans.
+Therefore, if many types of shrimp, crab, and lobster are around, you’ll likely find many trout species, too.

-Spotted sea trout is the most common type of saltwater species.
-They’re found in many countries.
-These live on top of water columns, near the coastline.
+Spotted sea trout are the most common saltwater species.
+They live on top of water columns near the coastline and are found in many countries.

 Commonly, they only grow up to 400 mm long and weigh five pounds.

-You can identify spotted sea trouts through their silver skin and the dark spots littered on their bodies.
+You can identify spotted sea trout through their silver skin and the dark spots littered on their bodies.
 Overall, they’re unrelated to freshwater trout species.

 Other types of sea trout include: